testproject-io/java-opensdk/README.md

 It can also be set using the `TP_AGENT_URL` environment variable.

+**NOTE:** In order to be able to communicate with a remote agent, it must first start ready for external connectivity.
+For further instructions on starting agent in this manner, please refer to the *External Connectivity* section [here](https://docs.testproject.io/testproject-agents/testproject-agent-cli#start)

 ## Remote (Cloud) Driver

 By default, TestProject Agent communicates with the local Selenium or Appium server. \